 By Jimmy Warden

 If it’s reward that we’re seeking, one reward that we lose sight of, but can bring back into our vision, is the person we become while engaging in a process of improvement.
 Isn’t that enough of a reward itself?
 Isn’t that essentially what the process is for?
 To become a better version of ourselves?
-Why would we need something tangible like the number on a scale to drop, or the number of zeros in our bank account to increase, or a meditation streak of ‘x’ amount of days?
+Why would we need something tangible like the number on a scale to drop, or the number of zeros in our bank account to increase, or a meditation streak of ‘x’ amount of days to show we’re improving if we’re making choices to support our best self?
 The catch here is that if we have a true understanding of ourselves and are sharply self-aware, these improvements can be tangible.
 It just takes a bit of thought.
 The truth is, when we take a few moments to reflect during our journey, we can recognize when we’re a little bit better today than we were the day before.
-These can come in the small actions that we don’t always give ourselves credit for, such as, eating a nutritious meal as opposed to something quick and easy, deciding to put something back on the shelf to save a few dollars, choosing to pause and listen instead of waiting our turn to speak, or noticing a thought for being a thought and letting it go.
-All of these small acts can become tangible as soon as we are aware of them.
+These can come in the small actions that we don’t always give ourselves credit for, such as, eating a nutritious meal as opposed to eating something quick and easy, deciding to put something back on the shelf to save a few dollars, choosing to pause and listen instead of waiting our turn to speak, or noticing a thought for being a thought and letting it go.
+All of these small acts can become tangible as soon as we become aware of them.

 Therefore, changing and improving is more about the continuous process of becoming rather than arriving.
 The journey itself is the reward because of all the changes we make along the way.
 In order for us to evolve and change, we need to struggle and be challenged.
 Seeking rewards amidst these challenges can create an expectation that we’ll receive something when we reach a certain point, but that is not always the reality of life.
 This creates a sense of entitlement within a cause and effect system of thinking.
 If we do ‘x’ we get ‘y’.
 This is a Pavlovian way of thinking in regards to who we can become.
 Instead, we should strive for improvement, not as much the outcome.
 We should try to live out our strengths and continuously refine our weaknesses, knowing that we’ll be a greater human for it.
 Even Darwin’s theory states that we don’t need to reach a certain status to have the species continue, but rather our strongest traits will be inherited by the lineage after us.
 So let’s seek the right rewards and create an awareness of who we’re becoming.